rax-maas/blueflood/README.md

 it contains a lot of code that is specific to our infrastructure and other backend systems.

 We decided to release Blueflood with reference HTTP-based ingestion and query layers.
 These layers may be replaced by code that works better with your enterprise.

-TODO: describe what classes to extend, etc.

-If you end up writing general purpose ingestion or query layers that you think should be included in Blueflood, please send us a pull request!

-## Operations

-TODO:

-## Concepts

-TODO: this probably belongs on the wiki.
+Examples are forthcoming.

 ## Learning More